borntofrappe/python-scripts/connect-four/README.md

 Took me a while to grasp the logic, but divvying up the code with two additional variables helped.

 For the column, the logic is repeated considering up to three cells before and after the current row.
-This time, it is also unnecessary to consider that the grid is read top down, as we access the cells based on the given row.

 ```py
 r_min = max(0, row - 3)